 How Long Will My Facelift Results Last?

-Results from a facelift surgery can often last 10 years or more, but longevity depends on factors like skin quality, genetics, and lifestyle habits.
+Results from a facelift surgery can often last 10 years or more, but longevity depends on factors like skin quality, genetics and lifestyle habits.
 While the natural aging process will continue, maintaining a healthy lifestyle and good skincare routine can help preserve your results for longer.
 Sun protection and avoiding smoking are particularly beneficial in prolonging the improvements.

 Will My Facelift Look Natural?